learn-co-curriculum/ruby-oo-complex-objects-school-domain/README.md

 # Domain Model for a School

 In this assignment you'll be writing a simple app for a school.

-You're going to Want to get write the models below and get the test suite to pass.
+Create the app detailed below and get the tests passing.

 ## Instructions